 - Making Appointment Booking & Checking-Out Seamless

 - Providing Valuable and Relevant Marketing Material

 Making Appointment Booking & Check-Out Simple

 Clients don’t want to wait around on the phone when trying to book an appointment.
 In research conducted by Phorest, clients across the world said that Online Booking was their preferred method of making appointments as it was quick, easy, and straightforward.
-By implementing an Online Booking system on your website or social media, not only are you making it easier for clients to schedule appointments, but you’re also keeping your business open 24/7 for bookings, meaning you’re making money even when you’re closed!
+By implementing an Online Salon Booking system on your website or social media, or alternatively, offering a salon app, not only are you making it easier for clients to schedule appointments, but you’re also keeping your business open 24/7 for bookings, meaning you’re making money even when you’re closed!
 With one-third of salon appointment bookings being made outside of business hours, it’s a no-brainer for both revenue generation and client satisfaction.

 While the process of speeding things up for your clients may not instantly increase revenue, what you’re doing here is establishing your salon as one that values its clients’ time and operates in a modern, professional manner.
 This ease of service offers clients a top-level salon experience and works to indirectly influence clients to rebook more often, increasing retention and, in turn, profits.

 Another element of booking that can improve your revenue potential at checkout is taking up-front deposits.
 By taking deposits at the time of booking, not only do you protect yourself from losing revenue due to no-shows (a 60% decrease in no-shows to be exact), our research has also found that clients who have paid a deposit are more likely to add retail products to their bill at checkout, as they feel they are paying less for their services (having paid the deposit on a previous date).